“Why would they spend their money on me?”

 It’s simply a gap that we all need to bridge – I had to bridge this gap, my clients always have to bridge this gap, and you’re going to need to bridge this gap.
 But that’s all it is.

 1. Get some experience

 The first thing I’d encourage you to do is to get experience so that you recognise that your work is valuable.
 This may be a little bit controversial compared to what other people might tell you, but I don’t think it matters hugely how you get that experience, as long as you get it.
-So if that means working with your first couple of clients for free I don’t think there’s anything wrong with that at all.
+So if that means working with your first couple of clients for free then do that, if it’s what will build your confidence and get you going.
 In fact, that’s how I started out.

 Now of course if you can get paid to work with your first couple of clients, then that’s even better – and you’ll be a step ahead of where I was when I started!

-Also, when you work with your first couple of clients you are going to get testimonials which will help you to demonstrate to future clients that you can help them get results and strong testimonials also help to grow your confidence.
-And when your confidence grows you become more confident in the way you talk about what you do and the “promises” you feel able to make about your programme, which in turn, gives confidence to your potential clients who will respond well as a result of that.
-So you get on that upward spiral.
+Also, when you work with your first couple of clients you are going to get testimonials which will help you to demonstrate to future clients that you can help them get results and those testimonials also help to grow your confidence.
+And when your confidence grows you become more confident in the way you talk about what you do and the “promises” you feel able to make about your programme, which in turn, gives confidence to your potential clients who will respond more positively as a result of that.
+So you get on that magical upward spiral!

 So don’t be too proud.
 If you can get your first couple of clients to pay you a few thousand pounds each then absolutely go for it!
 But we don’t all start out there – I know I didn’t.
 In fact my first ever coaching client paid me £60 for 6 sessions!!

 When I started out I wasn’t confident enough to charge anything.